-San Diego, CA is a beautiful city known for its amusement parks, scenic white-sand beaches, and multi-million dollar mansions.
+San Diego, CA, is a beautiful city known for its amusement parks, scenic white-sand beaches, and multi-million dollar mansions.
 While San Diego’s lifestyle is pretty luxurious, there are plenty of things you can do here that won’t cost you an arm and a leg.
 And since America’s Finest City has gorgeous weather all year round, you’ll have fun whenever you decide to visit.
 Yes, summers in San Diego are unforgettable.
 However, when the summer beach crowds thin out, visitors (and locals) can start enjoying all the fun fall activities this city has to offer!
 So, if you’re planning a budget-friendly trip, here are 8 free things to do in San Diego this fall!

 Take a Stroll Down The Old Town San Diego State Historic Park